 The Fund's Valuation Procedures require the Investment Manager to take reasonable steps in light of all relevant circumstances to value the Fund's portfolio.
 The Investment Manager will consider such information and may conclude in certain circumstances that the information provided by an Underlying Manager does not represent the fair value of the Fund's interests in the Underlying Fund.
-Although redemptions of interests in Underlying Funds are subject to advance notice requirements, Underlying Funds will typically make available NAV information to holders which will represent the price at which, even in the absence of redemption activity, the Underlying Fund would have effected a redemption if any such requests had been timely made or if, in accordance with the terms of the Underlying Fund's governing documents, it would be necessary to effect a mandatory redemption.
+Although redemptions of interests in Underlying Funds are subject to advance notice requirements, Underlying Funds will typically make available NAV information to holders which will represent the price at which, even in the absence of redemption activity, the Underlying Fund's governing documents, it would be necessary to effect a mandatory redemption.
+In accordance with the terms of the Underlying Fund's governing documents, it would be necessary to effect a mandatory redemption.
 In accordance with procedures adopted by the Board, the Investment Manager will consider whether it is appropriate, in light of all relevant circumstances, to value such interests at the NAV as reported by the Underlying Manager at the time of valuation, or whether to adjust such value to reflect a premium or discount to NAV.
 In accordance with U.S. generally accepted accounting principles and industry practice, the Fund may not always apply a discount in cases where there is no contemporaneous redemption activity in a particular Underlying Fund.
 In other cases, as when an Underlying Fund imposes extraordinary restrictions on redemptions, when other extraordinary circumstances exist, or when there have been no recent transactions in Underlying Fund interests, the Fund may determine that it is appropriate to apply a discount to the NAV of the Underlying Fund.
 Any such decision will be made in good faith, and subject to the review and supervision of the Board.